Site icon Survival Dispatch

 Not Having Enough Quick & Easy Meals

-Being in a survival situation for a lengthly period of time will tax you both physically and mentally.
+Being in a survival situation for a lengthy period of time will tax you both physically and mentally.
 We recommend having some quick-to-cook foods like MREs and freeze-dried meals for times when you just don’t have it in you to prepare complicated dishes.
 Canned soups are also ready to eat right out of the can with just a little heating.
 Keep a mixture of bulk foods along with heat-to-eat meals as part of your food prep strategy.

 Exit mobile version